tribbloid/spookystuff/query.md

 ![query-breakdown](img/query-breakdown.png)

-To run it in any Scala environment, import all members of the package org.tribbloid.spookystuff.dsl:
+To run it in any Scala environment, import all members of the package com.tribbloids.spookystuff.dsl:

 {% highlight scala %}
-import org.tribbloid.spookystuff.dsl._
+import com.tribbloids.spookystuff.dsl._
 {% endhighlight %}

 # Context